kubauth/kubauth-doc/docs/20-installation.md

   > Make sure to define this hostname in your DNS.
 - **`cluster-odp`**: Replace by The ClusterIssuer from your Certificate Manager for certificate management.

+!!! notes

+    This `values.yaml` file is the bare minimum configuration set.
+In subsequent chapters, more variables may be added.

 Then, you can deploy Kubauth with the following command.